 There are several things that ASCSU directly does for you.
 We provide services such as RamRide, the Collegiate Readership Program, Transfort, For-Ever-Green t-shirts, and funding for student programs.
 ASCSU also lobbies the Fort Collins City Council and sometimes the State Capitol on behalf of the students.

-I have something I want to change on campus; how do I go about doing that?
+I have something I want to change on campus, how do I do that?

 How can I change student fees?

 The best way to help impact and change student fees is through joining the Student Fee Review Board.
 You can contact the Vice President of ASCSU if you are interested in joining the board.

 Can ASCSU help my student organization with a program we’re doing?

 Yes, ASCSU can endorse as well as fund student organization programming.
 Again, you can contact a Senator to help get your program endorsed.
 You may also contact the Director of Finance to connect with someone who can help you pursue funding through the Board for Student Organization Funding.